 - In comic #649, Haley steals her own diamond from the cast page, leaving an "I.O.
 Me" note in its place.

 - In #673, a pair of young pickpockets steal Durkon's purse.
-In the same instant Haley steals it back and swaps it with a fake containing only a note warning that her party is off-limits, and also steals their purse.
+In the same instant Haley steals it back and swaps it with a fake containing only a note warning — specifically addressed to these thieves — that her party is off-limits, and also steals their purse.

-- The Adventure Time episode "City of Thieves" ends with someone managing to steal Finn's clothes while he's wearing them, leaving Finn in his underwear.
+- The Adventure Time episode "City of Thieves" ends with Penny managing to steal Finn's clothes while he's wearing them, leaving Finn in his underwear.

 Finn: Huh?!
 PENNY!!